eLearning

 Idea

-Why Training Is An Essential Part of Change Management For Technology Projects
+Why Training Is an Essential Part of Change Management for Technology Projects

 No matter how simple the technology is supposed to be, it’s not simple for everyone.
 Most people still aren’t comfortable with technical changes.